readthedocs/readthedocs.org/docs/development/design/build-images.rst

       RUN curl https://sh.rustup.rs -sSf | sh -s -- -y --default-toolchain ${RTD_RUST_VERSION}
       ENV PATH="/home/docs/.cargo/bin:$PATH"

-   Building this image should be pretty fast since all the requirements to install these extra packages are already installed and all of them are pre-compiles binaries.
+   Building this image should be pretty fast (~2 minutes locally) since all the requirements to install these extra packages are already installed and all of them are pre-compiles binaries.
 It will take the time it takes to download them.